risonakamo/fallsystem/readme.md

 Fall System being used with two Particle classes, Snow and Rain, with a pixel art design: https://risonakamo.github.io/fallsystem.

-**To run on your own:** All files pertaining to the system itself can be located in the fallsystem folder.
-Simply include the js file(s) on an html page.
+**To run (on another page):** All files pertaining to the system itself can be located in the fallsystem folder.
+Simply include the JS file(s) on an html page, then follow the usage details.
 Two.js should also be present.
 - fallsystem.js
 - snow.js
 - rain.js